 Contractors perform TPUD’s vegetation management (VM) work.
 This VM work is quality control (QC)-audited by TPUD’s Vegetation Manager.
 Approximately 10% of the distribution system-related clearing and pruning is field audited.
 Quality assurance (QA) efforts are tracked to monitor program effectiveness and overall tree work performance.
 TPUD VM staff performs a QC audit of 100% of the sub-transmission system-related work performed by the contractor.
 For both T&D QA efforts, all deficiencies are recorded, and work reissued to the contractor for corrective action.
 Distribution QC is only on TPUD contractors and consists of approximately 10% sample of tree work.

 Contracts are awarded to outside vegetation management contractors to conduct this work.
 These processes follow Federal FAC 003-4 and State regulations, including Public Resources Codes section 4292 and 4293; they also meet or exceed the standards in CPUC GO 95 Rule 35.
 TPUD utilizes the 2020 “Power Line Fire Prevention Field Guide” in establishing its pole clearing practices.
 Contracts for vegetation management are signed for one year, with up to three, one-year extensions.
 TPUD has approximately 12,000 poles in its service area, making the tree trimming budget the largest contract expense for the District.

+In 2024, TPUD was notified by the United States Department of Agriculture, Community Wildfire Defense Grant funding agency of the award of $9.5 million to amplify vegetation management efforts in its Service Territory.
+Once implemented, hazard tree identification and abatement on private property will be accelerated over a period of five years, and shaded fuel breaks installed over a period of three years.

 Annual Pole Clearing Program